hassanhazimeh90-cyber/voyager-verifier/docs/src/commands/README.md

 - **[`status`](./status.md)** - Check verification job status

   Query the status of a verification job using its job ID.
 Supports watch mode for continuous monitoring and multiple output formats.

+- **[`check`](./check.md)** - Check if a class is already verified

+  Query whether a contract class is already verified on Voyager before submitting a verification request.
+Useful for CI/CD pipelines.

 - **[`history`](./history.md)** - Manage verification history